nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <br/>

 ### 3.3 Browse through anime
-This command will provide a realistic **browsing** experience as you are able to ‘flip’ through pages of different anime series.
-This is a useful way to get a quick overview of all available anime series.
+This command provides a realistic **browsing** experience as it first splits the list of all available anime series into pages.
+You will then be able to ‘flip’ through these pages providing a useful way to get a quick overview of all the different anime and find interesting ones.

-`browse` will also has various parameters to customise each browsing session by being able to sort the anime list.
+`browse` will also have various parameters to customise each browsing session by being able to sort and change the order of the anime list.

 Format: `browse [-s SORT_CATEGORY] [-o DISPLAY_ORDER] [-p PAGE_NUMBER`]
-*   `-s` will indicate how the list is sorted and will accept the values `name` or `rating`
+*   `-s` indicates how the list will be sorted by and accepts the values `name` or `rating`.
-*   `-o` will arrange the list in descending or ascending order by using the values `asc` or `dsc`
+*   `-o` will arrange the list in descending or ascending order by using the values `asc` or `dsc`.
-*   The order of the parameters does not matter
+*   The order of the parameters does not matter.
 *   If no parameter or only `-o` is specified then it will display anime in no particular order.

 > :memo: It will actually be sorted according to its ID which is assigned randomly by our data source.